floragunncom/search-guard-docs/_content/_docs_signals/sample_watches.md

 {% include toc.md %}

-To start quickly with Signals, we have prepared sample watched that are based on the [Kibana sample data](https://www.elastic.co/guide/en/kibana/current/add-sample-data.html).
+To start quickly with Signals, we have prepared sample watches that are based on the [Kibana sample data](https://www.elastic.co/guide/en/kibana/current/add-sample-data.html).

-All sample watches can be found on GitHub:
+All sample watches can be found on GitHub.
+You can install them either manually via the [REST API](rest_api.md).
+Or, use the Signals Kibana plugin to install them.

 ## Average ticket price